larvalabs/breaker/readme.md

 #### RedisQueueJob

 This is the long-running job that's each server's connection to the redis queue.

+### Frontend

+The frontend is a super simple jquery single page type thing.
+There's an ultra-simple javascript templating system that generates pieces of the page (messages, user status entries, etc).
+It's slightly budget but it works ok.
+It's all in room3.html.
+I used a template for the design which is probably not coded that well, is fairly complicated to work with, and has some bugs.
+A whole range of front end changes are up for discussion.

+### Misc

+#### RedditLinkBotJob

+There's a bot job that goes out and look up new top links for the room and posts them.
+This is slightly distracting, and a bit of a downside in inactive rooms.
+Up for discussion if we should even be running it anymore.

+#### NotifyMentionedUsersJob

+If the SaveNewMessageJob notices that there might a user mention in the message it triggers NotifyMentionedUsersJob to send PMs to all mentioned users on reddit.
+The account that sends these mentions out might have gotten banned because people were spamming out mentions, which is another thing to figure out in general.

 Postgres via Brew instructions
 ===